-This one is very easy, and just goes to show you that the basic principals of fermentation can apply to all sorts of foods.
-I simply made a brine and put the ingredients in and let it sit and stew.
-This one is simply great for preserving.
-I made these perhaps 4 months ago and I still have some in a jar in my refrigerator.
-Great technique for storing an overabundance of veggies and keeping them until ready to consume.
-These get a little richer flavor too from the garlic and onion.
+This fermented jalapeño recipe is very easy to make, and just goes to show you that the basic principals of fermentation can apply to all sorts of foods.
+To make this, you simply make a brine, put the ingredients in and let it stew.
+These can last months or even years in your refrigerator so it is a great technique for storing an overabundance of veggies and keeping them until they are ready to consume.
+These Fermented Jalapeños absorb a little richer flavor too from the garlic and onion.

-- MIx the salt in the water until dissolved to make a brine
+Make a Brine - Mix the salt in the water until dissolved to make a brine

-- Place the japapenos, garlic cloves and sliced onion in a fermenting vessel ( a 1Quart canning jar would work fine or a large mouthed glass jar or crock is fine too).
+Place in fermentation vessel - Place the jalapeños, garlic cloves and sliced onion in a fermenting vessel ( a 1Quart canning jar would work fine or a large mouthed glass jar or crock is fine too).
 Pour brine over to fully cover and then some.
-If you do this in a mason jar, fill to the top and very loosely screw the lid over it so gasses can escape.
-If in another vessel, place a plate or a weight on the goodies if necessary to keep them submerged.
-Cover with a towel.
+If you do this in a mason jar, fill to the top and cap with an airlock so gasses can escape.
+I can recommend the Easy Fermenter Wide Mouth Lid Kit or these Pickle Pipes.
+If yiou ferment in another vessel, place a plate or a weight on the ingredient if necessary to keep them submerged in the brine.

-Jalapenos are purported to have various beneficial health properties including anti-inflamatory, cancer fighting/prevention, cardiovascular benefits, metabolism boost and migraine relief.
-I use these jalapenos in curtido A wonderful side benefit of this is that you end up with some nice and spicy garlic and onions to use as condiments in other dishes.
-My friend Molly eats these jalapenos straight from the jar.
-She’s clearly much braver than I am.
+Jalapeños are purported to have various beneficial health properties including anti-inflamatory, cancer fighting/prevention, cardiovascular benefits, metabolism boost and migraine relief.
+A wonderful side benefit of this fermentation is that you end up with some nice and spicy garlic and onions to use as condiments in other dishes.
+These jalapeños will last indefinitely in the refrigerator.
+I like to add some of this to freshly made salsa, curtido, and hummus.
+My friend Molly eats these jalapeños straight from the jar.
+She’s clearly much more brave than I.